Secondary School Certificate: India

-The Secondary School Certificate (SSC) or Secondary School Leaving Certificate (SSLC) is a certification obtained by the High School Students upon the successful completion of a Secondary Examination at the end of study at the Secondary School Level in India.
-The SSC or SSLC is obtained on passing the “Class 10th Public Examination” which is commonly referred to as “Class 10th Board Examinations” in India.
-The SSC is also known as Matriculation in many states of india.
+The Secondary School Certificate (SSC) or Secondary School Leaving Certificate (SSLC) is a certification obtained by the High School Students upon the passing of a Secondary Examination at the end of study at the Secondary School Level in India.
+The SSC or SSLC is obtained on passing the "Class 10th Public Examination" which is commonly referred to as "Class 10th Board Examinations" in India.
+The SSC is also known as Matriculation in many states of India.
+The SSC exam is considered one of the most important exams in India.
+The percentage of your SSC exams determine which field the child will opt for.
+The SSC exams form a base for HSC exams which students appear for 2 years after the SSC exams.
+The exam is also known as Board Exams.
+Students of the SSC Board appear for the SSC Board Exams.